 Memorial Service.
 We hold an annual Memorial Service for donors' families in the Spring or Summer of the year following the donors' cremations.
 The service is held at the Duke Chapel in Durham.
 It is an opportunity for students, doctors and instructors to share what the donation has meant to education and medical science.
 The students also hold their own private memorial service to honor our donors, their "silent teachers."
 They are humbled and awed by such a gift, and honor their silent teachers.
 This is a time for them to share their gratitude and process their experiences with each other.
-Due to unforeseen circumstances, such as the COVID pandemic, 2020 onward, we may have to continue to postpone this service or have it virtually.
+Due to unforeseen circumstances, such as the COVID pandemic, we may need to postpone this service or have it virtually.